benhammondmusic/blog/clmiqc3en000j09jqd7yr0elr.md

 * **🐻‍❄️Polars instead of 🐼Pandas:** A more significant change, which would further complicate the codebase, is to introduce a new library for this aggregation called Polars.
 Its usage is quite similar to Pandas, but it can stream data and manipulate datasets that are larger than the machine's memory.
 You can load data into a "lazyframe", and perform various aggregations, filters, and calculations, and then the library is clever enough to only deal with the bits of data that are needed for the specified processes.
 Interestingly, Polars is written in Rust, but the library is available both within Rust AND within Python.

 * 🦀**Rust** **instead of** 🐍**Python**: Maybe out of scope for the project, but of course the only option I've started pursuing (mainly because it was exciting to finally have a tech problem that Rust could help me solve and I wanted to check out what all the buzz was about).
-Since this local aggregation is performed on the local development machine, and it quite distinct from the rest of our Google Cloud Run / Airflow data pipelines, I could refactor this entire script into Rust (using Polars mentioned above).
+Since this aggregation is performed on the local development machine, and is quite distinct from the rest of our Airflow data pipelines, I could refactor this entire script into Rust (using Polars as mentioned above).

 Here's a little snippet of what I've gotten working...
 Be nice Rustaceans!
 I'm sure this is super inefficient!